vishnukumarkvs/aws-bootcamp-cruddur-2023/journal/week1.md

 ## ECR and AWS App Runner
 - AWS App Runner is a fully managed service provided by Amazon Web Services (AWS) that allows you to quickly and easily deploy containerized applications without having to worry about the underlying infrastructure.
 - Right now, App Runner supports only ECR.
-- So, I have created a ECR public registry and pushed my two images into it.
+- So, I used default ECR public registry pf my account and pushed my two docker images into it.
 I just followed the push commands provided by ECR
 - Then I created two services in app runner.
 - First I created backend service.
-Got the url
+Got the url.
 - Then created frontend service.
 Passed backend url as Environment variable

 Both ECR and App Runner dont have any free tier.
 Well ECR has but might not useful.